 Internet as part of their studies.
 Student projects, Internet assignments,

-Standards Test Prep for the 8th grade history have also been included.
+and teaching Common Core State Standards for history have also been included.
 The

 site is frequently updated to highlight the celebrations and events of the